Vaults/game-jam-challenges/2 - Seaing Blue - 2019-04-12/README.md

 * a counter of your wood resource
 * increased difficulty as more of the screen gets taken over by the player

+* Focus on educating the player, a small hint that mouse controls were the way to go and a 'you lose' screen would have helped.
+Hinting towards the next grokking moment.

 ## Running